 Generosity is a sort of overflowing, a superfluous movement; it is a virtue appropriate to a Cyclopic nature.
-It is, if not necessarily a spontaneous, then an impulsive movement outward from an inner space.
+It is, if not necessarily a spontaneous, then an impulsive movement, billowing outward from an inner space.

-The exercise of duty, by contrast, consists in an alignment with external structures, which for us is uncongenial, for all that it is a civic virtue.
+The exercise of duty, by contrast, consists in a costive alignment with external structures, which for us is uncongenial, for all that it is a civic virtue.

-The Moral Space of Norbiton: Ideal City is not uniform but lumpy, and so in the interests of a plural moral voice, I will conclude by stating (and as far as I can, refuting, with examples) the objections to all of the above of Hunter Sidney and, to begin with, Civ Clarke.
+Bearing all which in mind, I will conclude by stating (and, where necessary, mildly refuting) the objections to all of the above of Hunter Sidney and, to begin with, Civ Clarke.

 It seems to Clarke that what I am proposing is the virtue of the moral sidestep.
 A nimble foot, a quickness of perception, and we can glide past any conglomerated moral object.
 If we set up our moral objects as emanations of le pouvoir, a Foucauvian malevolence, we can, so to speak, understand them out of existence.

-Quite aside from the absurdity of reading my tree-moment as non-involvement (what was I supposed to do?), I think Clarke has failed to see my central concern – that we need to rebuild some sort of ethical dignity, some position of self-respect as ethical beings.
+But I think that Clarke has failed to see my central concern—that we need to rebuild some sort of ethical dignity, some position of self-respect as ethical beings.
 If an ethical being is one who takes Action, then when all your Action in life has been marked by failure, the moral structures cannot simply be allowed to emerge.
-If we are to build towards something, something external to us – the Ideal City, I mean – then we need to be sure, also, that we build from somewhere.
+If we are to build towards something, something external to us—the Ideal City, I mean—then we need to be sure, also, that we build from somewhere.

-Such an understanding might very well, in the end, lead you to adopt a high risk line – a position, for example, of no compromise, a ¡no paserán! of the spirit and sometimes of the body.
+Such an understanding might very well, in the end, lead you to adopt a high risk line—a position, for example, of no compromise, a ¡no paserán! of the spirit and sometimes of the body.
 But you will do so from a morally informed, rather than blindly instinctual, position.
-You will have narrowed your guess to the point that your action – or inaction – is the best course (probably).
+You will have narrowed your guess to the point that your action—or studied inaction—is the best course (probably).